Mexico's Pena Nieto to push for quick reforms

 MEXICO CITY (Reuters) - Mexican President-elect Enrique Pena Nieto pledged on Monday to focus on energy, labor and tax reforms and said he hopes to strike deals with opponents to help shepherd changes through Congress before he takes office in December.

-The smaller-than-expected margin of victory returned the PRI to power after 12 years in opposition, and the results suggested the PRI and its Green allies would struggle to win a majority.
+But the victory margin was smaller than expected and results suggested the PRI and its Green allies would struggle to win a majority, officials at the electoral authorities told Reuters.

 That would leave Pena Nieto reliant on other parties to back his plans to reinvigorate Latin America’s No. 2 economy.